Shrewsbury 8 miles.

-Three bedrooms: 1 x super king-size double with en-suite bath, shower, basin and WC, 2 x twin (one zip/link, can be super king-size double on request).
+Three bedrooms: 1 x super king-size double with en-suite bath, hand held shower, basin and WC, 2 x twin (one zip/link, can be super king-size double on request).
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Two sitting rooms, one with woodburning stove.

 About the location